Top Ten Moments in Toronto Blue Jays History - Number 10

 For the next ten days, I will uncover my perspective on the ten most memorable moments in Blue Jays history.

 Number 10.
 Juan Beniquez's GW three-run double stuns the Tigers.

 Trailing 9-7 in the bottom of the ninth, the Jays once again rallied to shock the Detroit Tigers.

 The next night it was Juan Beniquez who stunned the Tigers.
-Following a leadoff double by Jesse Barfield and a single by Willie Upshaw, Tigers closer Mike Henneman failed to record an out when Sparky Anderson replaced him with Dickie Noles after hitting Rich Leach with a pitch.
+Following a leadoff double by Jesse Barfield and a single by Willie Upshaw, Tigers closer Mike Henneman failed to record an out when Sparky Anderson replaced him with Dickie Noles after hitting Rick Leach with a pitch.

 The second-largest crowd in team history (46,429) watched anxiously as Beniquez, acquired from the Royals on July 14, lined a 3-2 pitch from Noles over Tigers' shortstop Alan Trammell.

 Beniquez, pinch-hitting for the previous night's miracle-maker Lee, never looked up until he reached second base.
 By that time, Barfield, Upshaw, and pinch-runner Lou Thornton all touched home plate.

 Sadly for the Blue Jays, those consecutive miraculous victories were not enough to discourage the Tigers, who once again failed to protect a lead the next day when Barfield's two-out single evened the score at one in the bottom of the 11th.
 However, the boys from Motown kept their composure and held off a Jays rally in the 13th when Noles retired Barfield to salvage the final game of the four-game series.